Kōrero: Floods

 Broken stopbank, Whirikino

-Swift-moving flood waters overwhelmed bridges and stopbanks across the Manawatū region during the February 2004 floods.
+Swift-moving flood waters overwhelmed bridges and stopbanks across the Manawatū region in February 2004.
 This dramatic photograph taken at Whirikino, south of Foxton, shows the Manawatū River sweeping over a broken stopbank.
-At this stage the level was so high that there was bound to be an overflow somewhere.
+The level of the river was so high that there was bound to be an overflow somewhere.
 However, the road remained above the water level.

 Te whakamahi i tēnei tūemi